platform-experience/script-library/src/client-script/si-script-13/README.md

-# Hide or display a field based on another field on the form
+# Field Visibility

 ## Description

-Hide or display a field based on another field on the form
+Hide or display a field based on another field on the form.